PPerhaps the better question to ask is this — What is it that the 98% (who blinked, jumped, bolted) were looking for — that you didn’t offer?

-According to Marketo:
+And according to Marketo:

 Companies that excel at lead nurturing generate 50% more sales ready leads at a 33% lower cost and 96% of visitors who come to your website aren’t ready to buy.

-Every interaction with your clients, however small, provides further opportunities for you to get to know them, and vice versa.
+So every interaction with your clients, however small, provides further opportunities for you to get to know them, and vice versa.